AusDTO/gov-au-content-guide/_entries/2016-05-04-headings-and-subheadings.md

 **For example**

-> Continue iterating the Digital Service Standard
+> Digital communities of practice

 Break up a page with useful subheadings that guide the user and help them to know the importance of and relationship between sections of text.